Medical examiner training

 Training for medical examiners has two components; e-learning and face-to-face training.

-All Medical Examiners practising in England or Wales or Northern Ireland should complete the 26 core e-learning modules before starting work in their role.
+All Medical Examiners practising in England or Wales or Northern Ireland or Gibraltar should complete the 26 core e-learning modules before starting work in their role.
 There is no minimum time requirement but most people take 8-10 hours to complete the modules, and some have taken much longer.
 It is unlikely that you will obtain the full benefit of the e-learning if you spend less than 8 hours on it.
 The certificate produced on completion of the modules includes the length of time spent on each module and should be included for discussion at your next whole-practice appraisal.

-Medical Examiners in England or Wales or Northern Ireland should also attend a face-to-face training day within 6 months of starting the role.
+Medical Examiners in England or Wales or Northern Ireland or Gibraltar should also attend a face-to-face training day within 6 months of starting the role.
 Training days are held either online via Zoom, or in person at the College in London.
 Upcoming dates are listed in our main events calendar.

 About our face-to-face or virtual training